Skip to main content

 Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child’s emotional development.
 It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond the child’s developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill treatment of another.
 It may involve serious bullying, causing children to frequently feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.

-Sexual abuse involves forcing or enticing a child to take part in sexual activities, whether or not the child is aware of what is happening.
+Sexual abuse involves forcing or enticing a child to take part in sexual activities, whether the child is aware of what is happening.

 Contact sexual abuse involves touching activities where an abuser makes physical contact with a child, including penetration.
 It can include: